starwit/lj-projectbuilder/docs/deployment.md

 #### Initial Installation

 1) Install prerequisites.
 See [documentation for installation of prerequisites](installation/prerequisites-installation.md) for details.
-2) checkout projectbuilder deployment folder
+2) checkout ProjectBuilder deployment folder
 3) go to https folder
 4) set variables in env.sh and add it as source:
     ```bash